-DFW Metroplex riders can head down to Mansfield and start off at HWY 287 to begin this twisty ride.
-There are lots of corners for riders to navigate through, as well as sections of straight and smooth road with low to mild traffic, which makes this route popular with sport bike riders.
+DFW Metroplex riders can head down to Mansfield and start at HWY 287 to begin this twisty ride.
+There are a lot of corners for riders to navigate through, as well as sections of straight and smooth roads with low to mild traffic, which is why this route is popular with sport bike riders.
 Use caution – some of the corners are blind and almost 90 degrees.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).